Sarcocystis: History

-The organism was first recognised in a mouse by Miescher in 1843.
+The organism was first recognized in a mouse by Miescher in 1843.
 His findings were not initially interpreted as involving a protist, and the literature referred to the structures he described as "Miescher's tubules".
 Incidentally, Miescher's son, Johann Friedrich Miescher, discovered DNA.
 Similar structures were found in pig muscle in 1865, but these remained unnamed until 1899, when the name Sarcocystis miescheriana was proposed for them.